DerwenAI/kglab/docs/depend.md

 [^1]: You may need to [install extra dependencies](https://filesystem-spec.readthedocs.io/en/latest/index.html?highlight=extra#installation) for `fsspec` since not all included filesystems are usable by default.
 Support for Amazon S3 and Google GCS are installed by default.
 See the `extras_require` dict in <https://github.com/intake/filesystem_spec/blob/master/setup.py>

 [^2]: There are [known version conflicts](https://github.com/DerwenAI/kglab/issues/160) regarding NumPy (>= 1.19.4) and [TensorFlow 2+](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/pip_package/setup.py) (~-1.19.2)

+[^3]: You need to have a Java JDK installed to run PSL.